openstreams/wflow/README.rst

 ========
 See doi of the release you use.
 If you use a snapshot of the development (without a DOI) cite as follows:

-Jaap Schellekens, Willem van Verseveld, Tanja Euser, Hessel Winsemius, Christophe Thiange, Laurene Bouaziz, Daniel Tollenaar, Sander de Vries, Albrecht Weerts, YEAR. openstreams/wflow: unstable-master. https://github.com/openstreams/wflow, obtained: DATE_OF_DOWNLOAD
+Jaap Schellekens, Willem van Verseveld, Tanja Euser, Hessel Winsemius, Christophe Thiange, Laurène Bouaziz, Daniel Tollenaar, Sander de Vries, Albrecht Weerts, YEAR. openstreams/wflow: unstable-master. https://github.com/openstreams/wflow, obtained: DATE_OF_DOWNLOAD

 Recent releases